|

 many more old and abandoned commercial, private, and municipal

 dumps than the 10,000 estimated by the EPA.
+Municipal landfills and their leachate (water) and

 air emissions are hazardous.
 Municipal landfills can accept hazardous waste